Skip to content

 punix migrate SRC OUT

-• 0 — migration complete.
-Output may contain # TODO[migrate] comments — those are NOT errors, just review hints.
+• 0: migration complete.
+Output may contain # TODO[migrate] comments: those are review hints and do not indicate failure.

 What >3 means